 Today's Homeowner looks at dozens of datapoints on solar companies to come up with our data-driven rankings.
 It's not possible for a company to pay for preferential treatment in our rankings.
 We look at the following key factors in determining who should top our list:

-Check TrustPilot, the Better Business Bureau (BBB), Google Reviews, and other review sites to see what past customers have to say about local solar installers.
+Check TrustPilot, the Better Business Bureau (BBB), Google Reviews, and other review sites to see what past customers have to say about local solar providers.
 Detailed reviews can help you assess a provider's reliability and customer service.
 Stay away from providers with few or mainly poor reviews.

 Contact at least three solar companies to get free, detailed quotes.
 Quotes should clearly outline all costs and specify the exact solar components included.
 By comparing multiple quotes, you can identify the most cost-effective option for you.